wolfdale229/100daysofmlcodes/LOG.md

     2. Read up on what i have jotted down and read about machine learning.
     3. Watch the video again and work through the example.
     4. Implement the lecture's idea without the help of the video
-    5. Biuld a project based on what i have learnt.
+    5. Biuld a project (work on a data set) based on what i have learnt.
     6. Write a blog on what i have learnt so far.

 **Note :**Step 1-6 would be done per-week (approx).